biazhong/test/files/Uploading Files.md

  - The first instance is seeded using `[seedSim[0], seedSim[1]+1, seedSim[2]]`.
  - The second instance is seeded using `[seedSim[0], seedSim[1]+2, seedSim[2]]`.

-**Numba Optimization**
+**Numba Acceleration**

-PyPRS allows users to apply the `numba` decorator to optimize the `simulation_function` for faster execution.
-For more details about this technique, please visit the official <a href="https://numba.pydata.org/">Numba site</a>
+PyPRS allows users to apply the `numba` library to accelerate computationally intensive parts of the `simulation_function`.
+By using Numba's Just-In-Time compilation, users can optimize specific code segments for faster execution.
+For details on how to implement and optimize with Numba, refer to the official  <a href="https://numba.pydata.org/">Numba site</a>

 **Return**